ChrisCreevey/clann/README.md

 Creevey C.J., Fitzpatrick, D.A., Philip, G.A., Kinsella, R.J., O’Connell M.J., Travers, S.A, Wilkinson M. and McInerney J.O.
 2004 Does a tree-like phylogeny only exist at the tips in the prokaryotes?
 Proceedings of the Royal Society London, B series: Biological Sciences 271(1557): 2551-8.
 [Link](http://rspb.royalsocietypublishing.org/content/271/1557/2551)

 Either or both of these publications should be cited if you use Clann in published work.

+For a list of papers that have cited Clann in their work see the [Clann google scholar page](https://scholar.google.co.uk/citations?view_op=view_citation&hl=en&citation_for_view=7JkjEd4AAAAJ:UeHWp8X0CEIC)

 # Usage